Transfer Center

 See a list of courses and majors articulated with CSU and UC campuses at www.assist.org.

-Transfer in students
+Transfer in Students

 Students who complete lower division courses at another accredited college and/or university may receive unit credit toward a certificate and/or Associate degree.
-In order to evaluate prior credits, students must submit an official copy of their transcript from all colleges/universities attended to the Admissions Office at Cañada College, and request transcript evaluation by the Transcript Evaluation Services (TES).The evaluation of the course work may be used toward:
+In order to evaluate prior credits, students must request official transcript from all colleges/universities attended to be sent by mail to our SMCCD Transcript Evaluation Services (TES) at:

 • Associate degree and Certificates, CSU GE breadth certification; and/or IGETC Certification.